johntiger1/multimodal_fairness/progress.md

 For a single hospital stay, seems like there can be multiple ICU stays. -- try running a group by query! https://mimic.physionet.org/mimictables/transfers/

+The subject IDs are LITERALLY the subject ids in MIMIC too!

 # May 7
 OK, so now let's just work on it easily.
 Essentially, we can run the baseline, and see what result we get.
 That is quite simple!